gillchristian/gillchristian.github.io/public/articles/trae.md

 That does not mean we are not going to make improvements.
 We are using `trae` on a daily basis, and are looking for new ways to make it better.
 I even have the ~~maybe not so~~ crazy idea of building a dev tools extension with a [bunch of cool stuff](https://github.com/Huemul/trae-chrome-devtools) on it.

-We are very open about contributing, so fell free to ask anything or even submit a pull request if you find something to improve.
+We are very open about contributing, so feel free to ask anything or even submit a pull request if you find something to improve.

 ## Conclusion